Misk Foundation: History

 Created in 2011, the MiSK foundation was initiated by Mohammad bin Salman, then advisor to the Governor of Riyadh.
 The name of the Foundation comes from "misk" ("musk" in English); the perfume is a symbol of generosity and benevolence.
 The Foundation's work is focused on education, culture and media.

-The MiSK Foundation launched the Tweeps Forum in 2013, an annual networking event connecting the Saudi youth with social media leaders, gathering speakers such as Abdullah bin Zayed Al Nahyan and Ivanka Trump.

-In October 2015, the MiSK Foundation was one of the main partners of the 9th UNESCO Youth Forum in Paris.
-In September 2016, the two organisations signed a Framework Agreement to collaborate on the development of youth, education, emerging technologies, culture, and science.
-The 7th International Forum of NGOs was held in Riyadh in May 2017 in partnership with the MiSK foundation.

 In 2017, the Foundation became a "member company" of the MIT Media Lab consortium.